mbitsnbites/git-tools/README.md

 ## join-git-repos

-The purpos of `join-git-repos` is to combine several Git repositories into a single repository.
+The purpose of `join-git-repos` is to combine several Git repositories into a single repository.
 It will do the following:

   * Import the complete history (including tags and branches) of two or more